USA / Japan · c. 1972–present (golden age: 1983–1995)

 Pixel Art style is characterized by: grid-aligned pixels, limited color palette, blocky sprite forms, no anti-aliasing, deliberate dithering patterns.
 This makes it ideal for game assets, retro merchandise, profile avatars.

 Yes!
-Clearly lets you generate unlimited pixel art SVG graphics with AI.
-Describe what you want, select the Pixel Art style, and get a unique vector graphic in seconds.
-All generated SVGs include commercial rights.
+Clearly lets you generate pixel art SVG graphics with AI — describe what you want, select the Pixel Art style, and get a unique vector graphic in seconds.
+Preview free; $10 once unlocks a clean, watermark-free SVG with a commercial license — no subscription — or subscribe for unlimited generations and stealth (private) mode.

 Notable pixel art artists include Shigeru Miyamoto, Kazuko Shibuya, eBoy, Paul Robertson, Henk Nieborg, Mark Ferrari.
 Pixel art is the rare medium where technical constraint became artistic virtue.